Congress was Cambridge Analytica's client, says whistleblower Christopher Wylie

 Information Minister Ravi Shankar Prasad has demanded Rahul Gandhi's apology and said that Wylie's revelation has exposed the Congress.

 "Today the whistleblower Christopher Wylie has confirmed that Cambridge Analytica worked with Congress.
 This has exposed Rahul Gandhi who was denying all along.
-Congress and Rahul Gandhi must now apologize," he said.
+Congress and Rahul Gandhi must now apologise," he said.

 The IT Ministry had earlier asked Cambridge Analytica - the firm at the centre of Facebook data breach scandal - to respond by March 31 on six questions, including how the company had collected user data, whether consent was taken from the individuals, and how the data was used.